You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 Junior 12 – 14

-The age classification is determined as of January 1 for the competition year.
+The age classification is determined as of January 1st of the competition year.
 To determine the average age add all the ages of the performers in the routine together, then divide by the total number of dancers in the routine.
 Drop all decimal points and do not round up.

 Studio owners, directors, teachers, choreographers are not permitted to compete with any age level from their studio.